JinSeeng/PharmaPlus/README.md

 🔹 **Polymorphism** to manage different operations on commands and users.
 🔹 **Composition and aggregation** to structure relationships between products, categories and orders.
 🔹 **Search and sorting algorithms** to optimise stock management.

+### Testing the application
+To test the application, you can log in directly in your console using these predefined user accounts:

+⚙️ **Administrator account**: Use the username "admin" and the password "admin123".
+[Only administrators can create/add new users]
+⚙️ **Employee account**: Use the username "employee" and the password "employee123".